 - 1. Principal Component Analysis (PCA) and some random matrix theory that will be used to understand the performance of PCA in high dimensions, through spike models. - 2.
 Manifold Learning and Diffusion Maps: a nonlinear dimension reduction tool, alternative to PCA.
-Semisupervised Learning and its relations to Sobolev Embedding Theorem. - 3.
-Spectral Clustering and a guarantee for its performance: Cheeger's inequality.
+Semisupervised Learning and its relations to Sobolev Embedding Theorem.

-- 4. Concentration of Measure and tail bounds in probability, both for scalar variables and matrix variables. - 5.
+- 3. Spectral Clustering and a guarantee for its performance: Cheeger's inequality. - 4.
+Concentration of Measure and tail bounds in probability, both for scalar variables and matrix variables. - 5.
 Dimension reduction through Johnson-Lindenstrauss Lemma and Gordon's Escape Through a Mesh Theorem. - 6.
 Compressed Sensing/Sparse Recovery, Matrix Completion, etc. If time permits, I will present Number Theory inspired constructions of measurement matrices. - 7.
-Group Testing.
-Here we will use combinatorial tools to establish lower bounds on testing procedures and, if there is time, I might give a crash course on Error-correcting codes and show a use of them in group testing. - 8.
+Error-correcting codes.
+Message Passing Algorithms.
+Belief Propagation.
+Group Testing. - 8.
 Approximation algorithms in Theoretical Computer Science and the Max-Cut problem. - 9.
 Clustering on random graphs: Stochastic Block Model.
 Basics of duality in optimization. - 10.
-Synchronization, inverse problems on graphs, and estimation of unknown variables from pairwise ratios on compact groups. - 11.
-Some extra material may be added, depending on time available.
+Synchronization, inverse problems on graphs, and estimation of unknown variables from pairwise ratios on compact groups.